MaoZiming/papers/Topics/1-basic-os/04-cpu-scheduling.md

     - Continuous migration of one or more jobs.
       - Many possible strategies for migration.
     - Basic approach: **work stealing**
-      - A (source) queue that is low on jobs will occasionally peek at another (target) queue, to see how full it is
+      - A (source) queue that is low on jobs will occasionally **peek** at another (target) queue, to see how full it is
       - If target queue is notably more full, then the source steal one or more jobs from the target to help balance load
-      - If you look around at other queues too often,you will suffer from high overhead and have trouble scaling, which was the entire purpose of implementing the multiple queue scheduling in the first place!
+      - If you look around at other queues too often, you will suffer from high overhead and have trouble scaling, which was the entire purpose of implementing the multiple queue scheduling in the first place!
       - Compared to job migraiton:
         - Decentralized approach;
         - Pull mechanism (local queue "pull")